 Zits.
 Pimples.
 Breakouts.
 Acne.
 None of these words spark any particular joy when brought up and discussed.
 We 100% support movements like acne positivity, and we also like sharing knowledge about concerns that affect skin.
 We want you to be armed with the knowledge to make the best skin care choices for your face and body.

-Whether you’re looking to get rid of acne, treat hormonal breakouts, or embrace what you've currently got goin’ on, it’s important to understand a few things about acne and breakouts:
+Whether you’re looking to get rid of mild acne, treat hormonal breakouts, or embrace what you've currently got goin’ on, it’s important to understand a few things about acne and breakouts:

 - What causes a pimple to form in the first place?